optimuscms/media/README.md

 **Example Response**

-HTTP status code will be 204 if successful.
+The HTTP status code will be 204 if successful.

 ### GET `/admin/media`